We left before dawn, hoping to reach the Iron Cross by sunrise.

 I walked with a bunkmate from the night before.
-We had been wise women to a young Spanish consultant, also sharing our room, who was considering his future.
+We had served as wise women to a young Spanish consultant, also sharing the room, who was considering his future.

-As the dawn began to rise around us, she mentioned casually that the Pope had opened “the gate.”
-This year as well as next are special for walking El Camino.
-Those reaching Santiago will receive a plenary indulgence – a free pass out of Purgatory and into Heaven – for making the pilgrimage.
+As the dawn began to rise around us, my companion casually mentioned that the Pope had opened “the gate.”
+This year as well as next were special for walking El Camino.
+Those reaching Santiago would receive a plenary indulgence – a proverbial pass out of Purgatory and into Heaven – for making the pilgrimage.

-Stopped in the path ahead of me was a young Dane with a halo of wild blond hair.
-He was visibly moved, struck still on the path in awe of the beauty all around.
+Stopped in the path ahead of me was a young man with a halo of wild blond hair.
+He was visibly moved, struck still on the path, in awe of the beauty all around us.

-It made me pause too, look up from my thoughts and emotions.
-It made me present to the place I was blessed to be in.
-Such absolute peace in the morning light.
+It made me pause too, and look up from my thoughts and emotions.
+I came back to the present moment and the absolute peace offered in the morning light.
 Rolling green mountains, valleys filled with frothy mist.
 Clear air and sunshine.
-A lightness from having laid down burdens at the cross.
+A lightness from having let go.

 “My country is very flat,” the young man shared, “I have not seen such beauty.”
 Tears ran down his face.

-Christoffer and I ended up walking in sync as the sun rose higher in the sky.
+Lars and I walked in sync as the sun rose higher in the sky.
 There was a purity and authenticity to him that shone brightly.
-He was a singer from Copenhagen.
-His brothers before him had walked El Camino as a right of passage, and now was his turn.
+He was a musician from Copenhagen, whose brothers before him had walked El Camino as a right of passage.
+Now was his turn.

-We talked about facing our fears and how, in doing so, we free ourselves.
-By bringing our shadows into the light, we clear away the darkness and terrors that hide in them.
+We talked about facing our fears and how, in doing so, we can free ourselves.
+By bringing our shadows into the light, we begin to clear away the darkness and terrors that can hide in them.

 As we walked on in silence, clarity struck me.
 Having released what weighed me down, I could see without my own burdens distorting my vision.

-While I’ve chosen a different spiritual path, my parents are devoted Catholics.
-I took a moment, and consciously dedicated my pilgrimage for their plenary indulgence.
-I prayed it would give my parents peace of mind as end-of-life uncertainties challenged them.
-My heart burst open with a flood of tears.
+While I’ve chosen a different spiritual path, my parents are devote Catholics.
+I took a moment and consciously offered up my pilgrimage and plenary indulgence for them.
+I prayed it would give peace of mind as end-of-life uncertainties challenged them.

-Later he searched his backpack, and came out with a dented roll of toilet paper.
+Later he searched his giant backpack, and came out with a dented roll of toilet paper.
 “My brother gave it to me, and said I would know when to use it.”
-He handed it to me.
+He laughed and handed it to me.

-I ripped off a piece, wiped my eyes, and blew my noise.
-“Thank you” I said, handing him back the roll.
+I ripped off a piece, wiped my eyes, and thanked him.

-We sat down on a large rock and each pulled out our snacks.
+We sat down on a large rock and each pulled out our second breakfasts.
 In front of us, two mountains formed a deep V, filled with mist like thick smoke in a bowl.

 “You have cake!” he marveled as I shared a packet from the morning’s hostel.

-“That’s a song title – Cake in the Clouds!” he said.
+“That’s a song title – Cake in the Clouds!” he grinned.
 “I will remember this moment.”

 So would I.

-We walked on until the next town, where our paths diverged later that morning.
+We walked on together to the next town, where our paths diverged later that morning.

 Learn more about El Camino de Santiago and the Iron Cross here.